awsdocs/amazon-connect-admin-guide/doc_source/what-is-amazon-connect.md

 **Note**
 You can have multiple instances, but information such as user directories cannot be shared across instances\.

-### Directories<a name="directories"></a>
+### Directories for Identity Management<a name="directories"></a>

-As a first step to setting up an Amazon Connect instance, you can choose either an existing directory in your AWS account/region, or create a new directory\.
-AWS Microsoft AD \(or optionally AD Connector\) can integrate with your on\-premises AD and users through a trust relationship\.
-You can import individual users from your directory or do a batch upload\.
+Amazon Connect requires a directory to store user information and permissions for the instance\.
+As a first step to setting up an Amazon Connect instance, you select the directory you want to use for identity management\.
+You can choose to manage users in Amazon Connect, or to use an existing directory that is set up in AWS Directory Service\.
+An existing directory must be associated with your AWS account, and active in the AWS region in which you create your instance\.
+You can choose to use a [Microsoft Active Directory](http://docs.aws.amazon.com/directoryservice/latest/admin-guide/directory_microsoft_ad.html), [Active Directory Connector](http://docs.aws.amazon.com/directoryservice/latest/admin-guide/directory_ad_connector.html), or [Simple Active Directory](http://docs.aws.amazon.com/directoryservice/latest/admin-guide/directory_simple_ad.html)\.
+You can associate an AWS Directory Service directory with only one Amazon Connect instance at a time\.

-Amazon Connect requires a directory to store user and contact center configuration information\.
-The directory stores all user information and permissions for the instance\.
-Each individual Amazon Connect instance that you create can use the same directory or a unique directory\.

-**Note**
-An AWS directory can be used for and associated with a single Amazon Connect instance at a time\.
-Set up the directory in the same region as the Amazon Connect instance\.

-After a directory has been associated with your Amazon Connect instance, it cannot be changed\.
-You can delete the instance and create a new one\.
-You will have to re\-create any buckets and telephone numbers that you had claimed\.

-+ You can use an existing Microsoft Active Directory\.

-+ You can use a proprietary directory\.
-For more information, see [Active Directory Connector](http://docs.aws.amazon.com/directoryservice/latest/admin-guide/directory_ad_connector.html)\.

-+ We can create one for you\.
+You cannot change the directory you select for identity management after you create the instance\.
+If you decide to change the directory you selected, you can delete the instance and create a new one\.
+When you delete an instance, you lose all configuration settings and metrics data for it\.

 There is no additional charge for using an existing or a proprietary directory\.
 For information about the costs associated with using AWS Directory Service, see [AWS Service Pricing Overview](http://aws.amazon.com/pricing)\.